 Past experiences and preconceived ideas have great value when it comes to making decisions about everyday activities.
-However, they are tainted to a degree that we are not able to absorb the new reality of the present time or the face value of an action, a discussion or a situation.
-It is always comfortable to skim through the information to support and validate our previous experience, nevertheless, we tend to lose the possibility of learning a new way of doing things or transforming our ideas for better by seeing things with fresh eyes.
+However, they are tainted to the degree that we cannot absorb the new reality of the present time or the face value of an action, a discussion, or a situation.
+It is always comfortable to skim through the information to support and validate our previous experience; nevertheless, we tend to lose the possibility of learning a new way of doing things or transforming our ideas for the better by seeing things with fresh eyes.

 Everybody knows that some things are simply impossible until somebody who doesn’t know that makes them possible. - Albert Einstein

 The real problem starts when you are an expert, one who has more assumptions than questions.
 Fending off new ways of doing things or not being receptive to new ideas happens to the experienced.
 An apprehension swishes and contaminates the mind, which in turn will end up either with cherry-picking to justify the established rules and practices or simply dismissal of the new approach.

 When we adopt the mind of a beginner, we endeavour to look at things as if for the first time, free from the influence of the past or speculation about the future.
 We open ourselves to what is here now, rather than constructing stories about what we think is here.
 Much like a scientist who observes without bias, beginner’s mind allows us to collect raw data.
 This opens us up to new possibilities, rather than being confined by habits and conditioning. — Tracy Ochester.